 Your stomach normally produces acid to help with the digestion of food and to kill germs (bacteria).
 This acid is corrosive so your body produces a natural mucous barrier which protects the lining of the stomach from being worn away (eroded).

 In some people this barrier may have broken down allowing the acid to damage the stomach, causing an ulcer.
 In others there may be a problem with the muscular band at the top of the stomach (the sphincter) that keeps the stomach tightly closed.
 This may allow the acid to escape and irritate the gullet (oesophagus).
 This is called 'acid reflux' which can cause heartburn and/or inflammation of the gullet (oesophagitis).

 PPIs stop cells in the lining of the stomach producing too much acid.
 This can help to prevent ulcers from forming or assist the healing process.
 By decreasing the amount of acid, they can also help to reduce acid reflux-related symptoms such as heartburn.

 They are called 'proton pump inhibitors' because they work by blocking (inhibiting) a chemical system called the hydrogen-potassium adenosine triphosphatase enzyme system (otherwise known as the 'proton pump').
 This chemical system is found in the cells in the stomach lining that make stomach acid.

 Most of these medicines are prescription only.
-You can buy omeprazole over the counter at pharmacies.
+You can buy omeprazole and pantoprazole over-the-counter at pharmacies.
 However, if you need to use this medicine for more than four weeks you should consult your doctor.

 Your doctor will advise you of the dose needed and how often you should take it.
 Some of these medicines need to be taken in a certain way, such as on an empty stomach.
 Therefore, read the leaflet that comes with your particular brand for further information.